-5 of the best Free museums
+5 of the best free museums in Stockholm

 ArkDes is the Swedish Centre for Architecture and Design, previously known as the Museum of Architecture.
 Located next to Moderna Museet, ArkDes hosts a permanent exhibition about architecture in Sweden – perfect for understanding the golden age of Swedish Modernism and its context.
 ArkDes also organises temporary thematic exhibitions.

 Established in 1628 by King Gustav II Adolph, the Royal Armoury is Sweden’s oldest museum.
 It is situated in the cellars of the Royal Palace in Stockholm and exhibits the ceremonial costumes of Sweden’s royals.
 See the blood and mud-marked uniforms that were worn in wars or the beautiful garments for royal coronations, weddings and funerals.

 More Hidden Secrets of Stockholm?

 Discover Stockholm off the beaten track: this guide lists 500 places to eat, drink, sleep, discover, and enjoy this beautitful city.
 Available in our bookshop now.